Leading Mobs transition from a content library to a smart meal planner

 Batch Cooking: Cook Once For the Whole Week

 Users adopting Batch Cooking showed a massive 135.6% increase in retention (Day 8/9) compared to the baseline.
-We learned that users perceive recipes which can be easily stored and adjusted for variety as easier to meal plan with.
+This project validated the year long product focus to weekly meal planning.

 Pillar C: Personalisation